hadley/adv-r/Package-basics.md

 The `R/` directory contains all your R code, so copy in any existing code.

 It's up to you how you arrange your functions into files.
-There are two possible extremes: all functions in one file, and each function in it's own file.
+There are two possible extremes: all functions in one file, and each function in its own file.
 I think these are both too extreme, and I suggest grouping related functions into a single file.
 My rule of thumb is that if I can't remember which file a function lives in, I probably need to split them up into more